destructodd/robot/README.md

 **web_bot** Remote control and video feed from the robot via a web app using flask.
 This version has been refactored to a Python class based script, with the robot class stored in a separate module.
 The web app runs on port 5000, which will need to be opened on your router to allow access outside of your network.

-**WIP RC_bot** Operate as a remote control device using a wireless game contoller.
+**Work in Progress RC_bot** Operate as a remote control device using a wireless game contoller.
 Video footage from camera returned to RPI desktop.
-Refactor in progress,
+Refactor in progress.

-**WIP ball_bot** Object seeking robot based on OpenCV and YOLO.
+**Work in Progress ball_bot** Object seeking robot based on OpenCV and YOLO.

 **Compatibility**